 With the unparalleled growth in technology in recent decades, cyber-interferences have become both more frequent and more global, turning cyberspace into the new warfare zone of the 21st century.
 Today almost every State and individual largely depends on computers, networks and the internet.
+These substantial organizations store huge amounts of data and rely on QNAP data recovery experts to recover files lost to cyber-interferences or other influences.
 This makes all of them targets and stakeholders in this intangible war.
 Cyber interferences that are aimed at the private sector, such as espionage or fraud, are governed by national legislation.
 Cyber-interferences that target States or are initiated by States, on the other hand, are governed by international law in general and the jus ad bellum in particular.
 The question arises – to what extent can cyber-interferences constitute a use of force under Art 2(4) of the United Nations Charter?

 The proposition can be argued both ways, depending on one’s interpretation of article 2(4) of the UN Charter.
 A traditional interpretation limits the scope of the article only to the physical use of force.
 An ‘interpretive reorientation’ of Article 2(4) so as to include cyber-interferences breaching the territorial sovereignty and the political independence of a State would reflect the trend in modern warfare favouring incapacitation over destruction.